moonbitlang/moonbit-docs/next/language/methods.md

 :end-before: end super trait 1
 ```

-To implement the super trait, one will have to implement the sub traits,
+To implement the sub trait, one will have to implement the super traits,
-and the methods defined in the super trait.
+and the methods defined in the sub trait.

 ### Implementing traits